 The aggregate number of shares of NCR Common Stock reserved for purchase under the Plan as provided in Section 3 hereof, the maximum number of shares which a Participant may purchase in any Offering as provided in Section 9 hereof, and the calculation of the Purchase Price per share as provided in Section 8 hereof shall be appropriately adjusted to reflect a subdivision or consolidation of shares or other capital adjustment, or the payment of a stock dividend, extraordinary cash dividend or other increase or decrease in the number of issued shares of NCR Common Stock, effected without receipt of consideration by the Company.
-If NCR shall merge or consolidate, whether or not NCR is the surviving or resulting corporation in such merger or consolidation in exchange for shares of stock of NCR, unless prior to such merger or consolidation, the Board of Directors shall, in its discretion, terminate the Plan and/or any Offering hereunder.
+If NCR shall merge or consolidate, whether or not NCR is the surviving or resulting corporation in such merger or consolidation, any Offering hereunder shall pertain to and apply to shares of stock of NCR or any shares issued in connection with such merger or consolidation in exchange for shares of stock of NCR, unless prior to such merger or consolidation, the Board of Directors shall, in its discretion, terminate the Plan and/or any Offering hereunder.
 Notwithstanding the foregoing, a dissolution or liquidation of NCR shall cause the Plan and any Offering hereunder to terminate and the entire amount credited to the Stock Purchase Account of each Participant thereunder shall be paid to each such Participant.